Skip to main content

 Figma Make

-Cursor is built around full ide with ai-native features, while Figma Make focuses on prompt-to-ui generation — describe your app idea in text and get a complete layout with components and interactions.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Figma Make focuses on prompt-to-ui generation, describe your app idea in text and get a complete layout with components and interactions.
+Cursor uses Claude, GPT-4o, o1, Gemini, Composer 1.5.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access